du-hernandez/Crypto-Market/README.md

 ```

 ├── Home
-├── Market
+|   └── Market
-│   ├── Coin Detail
+|       ├── Coin Detail
-│   └── Search
+|       └── Search
-├── Portfolio
-│   └── Add Asset
-├── News
+├── Favorites
-├── Settings
+├── About
 ```

 ## Description

-Crypto Market is a mobile application that allows users to track real-time cryptocurrency prices, view detailed coin information, manage a personal portfolio, and stay updated with the latest crypto news.
-The app features an intuitive interface, seamless navigation between screens, and supports both Android and iOS devices via Expo.
-Users can search for specific coins, add assets to their portfolio, and customize settings for a personalized experience.
+Crypto Market is a mobile application that allows users to track cryptocurrency prices, view detailed information about them, manage favorite coins, and stay up-to-date with the latest market values.
+The application features an intuitive interface, smooth navigation between screens, and is compatible with Android and iOS devices through Expo.
+Users can search for specific cryptocurrencies and add favorites for focused tracking.

 ## Installation